What is the Local Business Relief Program?

 It is very important that campaigns be left in draft mode for consideration into the program.
 If your campaign is launched and goes live, your backers will have to be refunded and a new campaign be drafted in order to qualify for consideration into the program.

-- The campaign owner must be a small or local business and the “Local Business” category must be selected when you are creating your draft campaign;
+1. The campaign owner must be a small or local business and the “Local Business” category tag must be selected when you are creating your draft campaign (see the screenshot below); and

 For existing campaign owners, you must meet all of the above criteria for potential campaigns plus these additional requirements: